athiththan11/API-RePublish/README.md

 A simple NodeJS script to re-publish APIs using WSO2 API Manager REST APIs.

-> Inrtoduced to overcome Solr indexing problems in WSO2 API Manager to re-publish APIs (re-index).
+> Inrtoduced to overcome Solr indexing problems & Visibility issues in WSO2 API Manager to block and re-publish APIs.
-> Supports WSO2 API Manager `>= v2.5.0`
+> Supports WSO2 API Manager `3.0.0`

+[master-branch](https://github.com/athiththan11/API-RePublish/tree/master) contains the implementation for API Manager servers 2.x family.
+Please read the execution flow and the README to understand the execution plan.

 ## Structure